Gwendolyn Brooks, Esteemed American Poet

 Poet Laureate of Illinois and other awards

-In 1968, Brooks was named Poet Laureate for the state of Illinois.
+In 1968, Gwendolyn Brooks was named Poet Laureate for the state of Illinois.
 From 1985 to 1986 she was Consultant in Poetry to the Library of Congress.

 Her work continued to be recognized for its excellence with prestigious awards, including those from the American Academy of Arts and Letters award, the Frost Medal, National Endowment for the Arts, The Shelley Memorial Award, and others.